| This is the 264th story of Our Life Logs |

 It was exactly six months after I had given up all drugs that I received a letter from the Presidency inviting me to receive the Order of Inchamanga on my mother’s behalf for her contribution to literature and her fight for human rights.
 I can’t describe what it felt like to stand before my country to receive her medal, bestowed upon me by President Thabo Mbeki and other dignitaries, with a clear and beautiful mind.

 From that day on, my life was transformed.
 I worked hard cultivating myself and purifying my mind and body.
-In 2010, the film Black Butterflies on the life of my mother was released, and since then, many book, music, plays, and documentaries have emerged on my mother’s life.
+In 2011, the film Black Butterflies on the life of my mother was released, and since then, many book, music, plays, and documentaries have emerged from my mother’s life.
 In retrospect of her journey and my own, I saw light.
 I saw hope.
 I saw the meaning of life.

 Today I continue to practice Falun Gong and continue to strive for the freedom of belief.
 I am thankful to Nelson Mandela, my mother Ingrid Jonker, and my Falun Gong teacher Li Hongzhi, who have helped me turn my life around and return to the light.

 Like a lotus flower,

 Bloom out of the darkness,